-I immediately thought, crap, my kids are still lost in the summer fun.
+My kids are still lost in the summer fun.
 School is the last thing on their minds.

 I need to break it to them that in a couple of weeks the days of sleeping in, staying up late and well, functioning on their own (snail’s) pace in the mornings are over.

-This has been my first summer working from home, and it’s been a blast.
+I’m fortunate to work from home so summers are a blast around here.
 I’m going to miss my boys –even though my work productivity level will definitely go up.
-These next two weeks I’m wondering how I get the boys back into the groove.
+These next few weeks I’m wondering how I get the boys back into the groove.
 Is it a rip the Band-Aid off kind of ordeal?
-Or do you ease them in?
+Or do you ease them into the routine?
 Do I cram in everything that I didn’t get accomplished, like Water World or morning fishing and perhaps one more hike and a round of golf?